HSBC Logo

 Meaning and History

-HSBC is now one of the largest banks with an extensive network that covers more than 70 countries.
-Its central office is located in Great Britain’s capital, and branches, united under one brand, serve millions of people around the world.
-At first, each of them had their logo, which indicated only the location and name.
-More recently, all companies have received one universal emblem with the image of red and white triangles.
+Today, HSBC is one of the largest banks, with an extensive network covering more than 70 countries.
+Its head office is in the capital of Great Britain, and branches under a single brand serve millions of people worldwide.
+At first, each of them had its own logo, which indicated only the location and name.
+More recently, all companies have been given a single universal emblem featuring a red-and-white triangle.

 What is HSBC?

-HSBC is an acronym for Hongkong and Shanghai Banking Corporation.
-This is the name of one of the largest and most influential banks in the UK.
+HSBC is an abbreviation for Hong Kong and Shanghai Banking Corporation.
+This is the name of one of the UK’s largest and most influential banks.

 Old logo

-One of the earliest graphic signs of HSBC looked like the royal coat of arms of the United Kingdom, complemented by elements from the colonial coat of arms of British Hong Kong.
-It contained a quadruple shield, lion, unicorn, and leopards.
-Above were crowns (one on the shield and the other by the lion), and below were two sailing ships, including a traditional Chinese junk.
-Not without Latin mottos: “HONI SOIT QUI MAL Y PENSE” and “DIEU ET MON DROIT.”
+One of HSBC’s earliest graphic marks resembled the royal coat of arms of Great Britain, with elements of the colonial coat of arms of British Hong Kong.
+It contained a four-sided shield, a lion, a unicorn, and leopards.
+At the top crowns (one on the shield, the other on the lion), at the bottom two sailing ships, including a traditional Chinese junk.
+Not without Latin mottos: “HONI SOIT QUI MAL Y PENSE” and “DIEU ET MON DROIT”.

 1983 – 2018

-When the holding expanded its network, it needed a single symbol for all branches.
-So in 1983, the brand got its first universal emblem: a complex hexagon created by the Austrian graphic designer Henry Steiner.
-The abstract shape is based on the bank flag, inspired by St. Andrew from the Scottish flag.
-The black inscription “HSBC” stands for “Hongkong and Shanghai Banking Corporation.”
-It was on the left and consisted of serif letters.
+When the holding company expanded its network, it needed a single symbol for all branches.
+So, in 1983, the brand got its first universal emblem: a complex hexagon created by Austrian graphic designer Henry Steiner.
+The abstract shape is based on the bank’s flag and is inspired by the symbol of St. Andrew from the Scottish flag.
+The black lettering “HSBC” stands for “Hong Kong and Shanghai Banking Corporation.”
+It was on the left side and consisted of serif letters.

 2018 – today

-To keep the bank recognizable, the designers have kept its iconic logo.
-All they did was move the abbreviation to the right, change the thin antique font to a bold sans serif, increase the graphic element and increase the red color’s brightness.
+To keep the bank recognizable, the designers kept its iconic logo.
+They only moved the abbreviation to the right, replaced the thin vintage font with a bold sans serif, enlarged the graphic element, and increased the red color’s brightness.

 Font and Colors

 The flag from which the hexagon was drawn looked like a white rectangle divided into four parts by diagonal lines.
-Henry Steiner redesigned it a little and added two triangles on the sides.
-The geometric shape now resembles an open envelope with an hourglass in the center.
-But even with these additions, the six-triangle emblem continues to look like Hong Kong companies’ old flags.
-It also looks like the national flag of Scotland, where HSBC creator Thomas Sutherland is from.
+Henry Steiner slightly changed its design and added two triangles on the sides.
+Now, the geometric figure resembles an open envelope with an hourglass shape at its center.
+But even with these additions, the six-triangle emblem still resembles the old flags of Hong Kong companies.
+It also resembles the national flag of Scotland, where HSBC founder Thomas Sutherland is from.

-The font for the logo of an international banking organization was created based on the classic Times Roman.
-The Times Eighteen typefaces are very similar to it (if you remove the serifs) and the Univers Bold lettering.
-All letters are capitalized and proportional.
+The font for the International Banking Organization’s emblem was based on the classic Times Roman.
+The font Times Eighteen (without serifs) and the inscription Univers Bold are very similar to it.
+All letters are uppercase and proportional.

-The lettering is completely black, and the hexagonal shape is composed of red and white triangles.
-Three contrasting colors look great on a light background.
-If the background is dark, then the text can be white or silver, as mentioned in the official HSBC branding guide.
+The lettering is all black, and the hexagon is made of red and white triangles.
+The three contrasting colors look great against a light background.
+If the background is dark, the text can be white or silver, as outlined in the official HSBC branding guide.

-HSBC emerged in 1991 when the acquisition of Midland Bank by Hongkong and Shanghai Banking Corporation began.
-This is how the financial organization HSBC Holdings plc was created.
+HSBC emerged in 1991, when the Hong Kong and Shanghai Banking Corporation began acquiring Midland Bank.
+This is how HSBC Holdings plc, a financial organization, was created.

 HSBC stands for Public Limited Company (PLC).